Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 ---
-title: Authenticate with the Azure SDK for Java
+title: Authenticate with the Azure Management libraries for Java
-description: Authenticate with a service principal into the Azure SDK for Java
+description: Authenticate with a service principal into the Azure Management libraries for Java
 keywords: Azure, Java, SDK, API, Maven, Gradle, authentication, active directory, service principal
 author: rloutlaw
 ms.author: routlaw